Boundary expansion for the Loewner-Nirenberg problem in domains with conic singularities: Introduction

-First on $S_{k-1}$ or a general Riemannian manifold with codimension one boundaries, we have the following spectral theorem and eigenvalue growth estimate for singular elliptic operators.
-The spectral theorem is already known by classical theory, as shown in Appendix \ref{sec-Spec}. \begin{theorem} Let $(S, g)$ be a smooth $l$ dimensional Riemannian manifold with $l-1$ dimensional Lipschitz boundary $\partial S$.
+First we have the following spectral theorem and eigenvalue growth estimate for certain singular elliptic operators.
+The spectral theorem can be derived by classical theory, as shown in Appendix \ref{sec-Spec}. \begin{theorem} Let $(S, g)$ be a Lipschitz $l$ dimensional Riemannian manifold with codimension one boundary.
 Assume that $d$ is a Lipschitz defining function of $\partial S$.
-Then on the space $X=\left\lbrace u\in H^1(S): \int_S \frac{u^2(x)}{d^2(x)}dvol <\infty \right\rbrace$, with norm
+Then in the space $H^1_0$ with norm

 the operator